JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 The turtle can be moved using the `rosservice` teleport option.
 The format of the position is `[x y theta]`.

-To get the info of a specific `rosservice` use the command below
+To get the info of a specific `rosservice` use the command below:

  ```shell
 rosservice info /spawn